chris-bc/esp32-gravity/Features.md

   * Don't bother doing that until confirming they can provide useful information
 * Retrieve services for all devices
 * Interpret services based on their UUIDs
-* BT discovery Progress indicator - seconds remaining?
+* BT discovery Progress indicator?
 * Better formatting of remaining UIs
 * Sorting APs not working.
 Looks like it should :(
 * MAC changing problems on ESP32